InfuseAI/primehub-site/docs/model-deployment-prepackaged-server-pytorch.md

 └── model.pt
 ```

-There should be two files in the model uri
+There should be two files in the model URI

 1. **model.pt**: The model file should be saved by `state_dict()` format.
-1. **ModelClass.py**: A python define the `PyTorchModel` class.
+1. **ModelClass.py**: A python defines the `PyTorchModel` class.

-For more information, please see [pytorch Saving & Loading documents](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference)
+For more information, please see [PyTorch Saving & Loading documents](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference)

 ### How It Works

-You can check the detailed code in the [Github](https://github.com/InfuseAI/primehub-seldon-servers/blob/master/pytorch/pytorch/Model.py).
+You can check the detailed code in [Github](https://github.com/InfuseAI/primehub-seldon-servers/blob/master/pytorch/pytorch/Model.py).
-Here, we demonstrate by the pseudo code.
+Here, we demonstrate by the pseudo-code.

 **Load the model**
 ```python